ant-design/ant-design-web3/packages/web3/src/ethereum/index.md

 ## SIWE

-SIWE means Sign With Ethereum.
+SIWE means Sign-In with Ethereum.
 Your website can verify user login through signatures.
 Below is an example where the backend interface is mocked.
 You need to implement it in your project.

 <code src="./demos/siwe/index.tsx"></code>